-Whilst the Municipality is blessed with some of the most beautiful alpine scenery which is one of the prime factors for its tourism industry, very little is done to protect the environment and it lies in the hands of individual landowners to conserve this fragile environment.
+Whilst the Municipality is blessed with some of the most beautiful alpine scenery, which is one of the prime attraction factors for its tourism industry, very little is done to protect the environment.
+It lies in the hands of individual landowners to conserve this fragile environment.
 ECPTA have started a biodiversity and stewardship programme to address this issue.
-Many framers in the New England area have signed up for the programme.
-The Grasslands Park is also working on addressing the issue.
+Many farmers in the New England area have signed up for the programme.